JWMiller006/EnglProj/README.md

 # English Project
 ## About
 This is a project done for my Enlgish class during my senior year.
 The latest untested version is downloadable from the bin folder (bin/x64/Release).
-The latest tested version is available on the releases page
+The latest tested version is available on the releases page in the Releases.zip folder

 ## Usage
 ### Dependencies